14 Epic Hikes in the U.S.—From California’s Lost Coast to a Northeast Trek Longer Than the Appalachian Trail

 • Difficulty: Challenging

 You’ll bag seven peaks (all named after U.S. presidents) in just 18 miles on New Hampshire’s Presidential Traverse Trail.
 And while 6,288-foot Mount Washington, the highest, may sound like the junior leagues, this up-and-down trek involves 9,000 feet in elevation gain at near-constant maximum exposure—a near 20-mile rock scramble.
 If you’re looking for an epic hike in the Northeast, this is it.
-Many choose to tackle this brutal trek in two to three days, utilizing the Appalachian Mountain Club’s shuttle and huts along the way for snacks, water, self-serve coffee, and moments to soak it all in.
+Many choose to tackle this brutal journey in two to three days, utilizing the Appalachian Mountain Club’s shuttle and huts along the way for snacks, water, self-serve coffee, and moments to soak it all in.

 The views of Nāpali Coast on the Kalalau Trail are out of this world.

-Photo by David Lee/Flickr
+Photo by Radical Rad/Shutterstock

 Kalalau Trail